Origin-Therapy/origin-takehome-interview/README.md

 You’ll build a small **Therapist Session Dashboard** using **Next.js 15+**, **TypeScript**, **React 19** and a provided **Neon Postgres** database.

-This assignment is scoped for about **5–6 hours** of focused work for someone comfortable with these tools.
 Feel free to use **AI coding assistants** (Cursor, Copilot, Claude, etc.) — we care most about structure, clarity, and UX judgment.

 ---